-If your report number was cancelled, you do not need to report.
-However this does not constitute service and you could be summoned again.
+If your report number was canceled, you do not need to report.
+However this does not constitute service, and you could be summoned again.

 The above information is updated daily at 5 p.m.
 If your summons date information is not given, please check back or call 239-533-2929 after 5p.m. the day before your service.

 Text or Email Reminders

 Jurors may receive a courtesy reminder the day before their scheduled jury service by adding an e-mail and/or cell phone number to their profile.
 Please visit https://jury.leeclerk.org/login to add this information and opt-in to receive a reminder message.

 Whether or not you are selected to serve on a jury, your participation is critical to one of the most fundamental principles of our free society - the right to a jury trial.

 Your participation as a juror is essential to our common law system of justice.
 Our system affords all persons going to trial the opportunity to have the facts of their case determined by a jury of their peers.

 If you have a scheduling conflict, you may request a postponement from your assigned service date.
 Your first postponement request will be granted.
 However, additional requests will be granted only if you can provide proof of undue hardship.

 For expedited processing, requests may be submitted online through our Juror Website or via e-mail at Jury@leeclerk.org.
 Requests submitted online for postponement may be viewed immediately after submission.
 A new summons with a new report number will be mailed to your address five weeks prior to your new service date.